libra/website/docs/move-overview.md

 ### Move Intermediate Representation

 This section describes how to write [transaction scripts](#writing-transaction-scripts) and [modules](#writing-modules) in the Move intermediate representation (IR).
 We caution the reader that the IR is an early (and unstable) precursor to a forthcoming Move source language (see [Future Developer Experience](#future-developer-experience) for more details).
-Move IR is a thin syntactic layer over Move bytecode that we use to test the bytecode verifier and virtual machine, and is not particularly developer-friendly.
-It is high-level enough to write human-readable code, yet low-level enough to compile directly to Move bytecode.
-Nevertheless, we are excited about the Move language and hope that developers will give the IR a try despite the rough edges.
+Move IR is a thin syntactic layer over Move bytecode that we use to test the bytecode verifier and virtual machine, and it is not particularly developer-friendly.
+It is high level enough to write human-readable code, yet low level enough to compile directly to Move bytecode.
+Nevertheless, we are excited about the Move language and hope that developers will give the IR a try, despite the rough edges.

 We will proceed by presenting snippets of heavily-commented Move IR.
 We encourage readers to follow along with the examples by compiling, running, and modifying them locally.
 The README files under `libra/language/README.md` and `libra/language/ir_to_bytecode/README.md` explain how to do this.